Nivolumab After Surgery and Chemotherapy in Treating Patients With Stage IB-IIIA Non-small Cell Lung Cancer (An ALCHEMIST Treatment Trial)

 IV.
 To evaluate OS and DFS by stage.
 V. To evaluate OS and DFS by each stratification factor.

-ARM II: Patients are followed serially with imaging for 1 year.
+ARM II: Patients are followed serially with CT and/or PET/CT imaging for up to 1 year.
+Patients also undergo blood sample collection during screening and follow-up.

 After completion of study treatment, patients are followed up at 6 weeks, every 3 months for 2 years, every 6 months for 2 years, and then every 12 months for 6 years.

-Stage IB Lung Non-Small Cell Carcinoma AJCC v7 Stage II Lung Non-Small Cell Cancer AJCC v7 Stage IIA Lung Non-Small Cell Carcinoma AJCC v7 Stage IIB Lung Non-Small Cell Carcinoma AJCC v7 Stage IIIA Lung Non-Small Cell Cancer AJCC v7 Carcinoma Carcinoma, Non-Small-Cell Lung Nivolumab
+Stage IB Lung Non-Small Cell Carcinoma AJCC v7, Stage II Lung Non-Small Cell Cancer AJCC v7, Stage IIIA Lung Non-Small Cell Cancer AJCC v7, Non-Small-Cell Lung Carcinoma, Nivolumab, Biospecimen Collection, Computed Tomography, Observation, Positron Emission Tomography

 - Patients must have undergone complete surgical resection of their stage IB (>= 4 cm), II or IIIA NSCLC according to the American Joint Committee on Cancer (AJCC) 7th edition and have had negative surgical margins

-- Baseline chest computed tomography (CT) must be performed within 1 month (30 days) of randomization to ensure no evidence of disease; if clinically indicated, additional imaging studies must be performed to rule out metastatic disease
+- Baseline chest CT must be performed within 1 month (30 days) prior to randomization to ensure no evidence of disease; if clinically indicated, additional imaging studies must be performed to rule out metastatic disease

 - Eastern Cooperative Oncology Group (ECOG) performance status 0-1